feature-flags-co/ffc-js-client-side-sdk/README.md

 ### Activate developer mode
 Developer mode is a powerful tool we created to manipulate the feature flags locally instead of modifying them on [feature-flags.co](feature-flags.co). **This will not change the remote values**
 Three ways to activate the developer mode.
-- from query string
+- from query string.
 add this to your url before loading the page: **?devmode=true**

-- from browser console
+- from browser console.
 execute this command in the browser console
 ```javascript
   localStorage.setItem('ffcdevmode', true);
 ```

-- from the init method
+- from the init method.
 ```javascript
   // define the option with the devMode parameter
   const option = {